|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 1. Read the legislation to gain an understanding of what ARMHS is.

-3. Have all clinical staff complete the pre-requisite online trainings before attending the information session.
+3. Have all clinical staff complete the pre-requisite online trainings before enrolling and attending the information session.
+These trainings will take some time, so please plan accordingly.

-4. Attend the mandatory information session offered quarterly
+4. Enroll in the mandatory information session – offered quarterly

 7. Submit your signed application, with attachments, and signed certification requirements to: email@example.com